chjj/babylonia/README.md

 certain kinds of package attacks like the one seen on the `event-stream` package.
 As such, we seek to minimize the NPM attack surface.

+### Why not use shrinkwrap or bundledDependencies?

+Bundling the dependencies directly allows one to clone directly from github without having to run `npm install`.
+We are aiming to minimize reliance on NPM altogether.

 ## License

 Babel License